IsolationKernel/Codes/IK/High-dimensional_Evaluation/README.md

 This software is under GNU General Public License version 3.0 (GPLv3)

-This code is a demo of method described by the following publication: Ting, K.M., Washio, T., Zhu, Y. and Xu, Y., 2021, July.
+This code is a demo of method described by the following publication: Ting, K.M., Washio, T., Zhu, Y. and Xu, Y., 2021.
 Breaking the curse of dimensionality with Isolation Kernel.

 The following scripts can be used to reproduce the results in the paper:
 - testIR.m: the retrieval precision of 5 nearestneighbour as shown in Table 2